awsdocs/amazon-eks-user-guide/doc_source/migrate-stack.md

 # Migrating to a new node group<a name="migrate-stack"></a>

-This topic describes how you can create a new node group, migrate your existing applications to the new group, and remove the old node group from your cluster\.
+This topic describes how you can create a new node group, gracefully migrate your existing applications to the new group, and remove the old node group from your cluster\.
 You can migrate to a new node group using `eksctl` or the AWS Management Console\.

 **To migrate your applications to a new node group with `eksctl`**